-The TRF bit is the Transmit/Receive Complete flag and is set high automatically when an SPI data transmission is completed, but must cleared to zero by the application program.
+The TRF bit is the Transmit/Receive Complete flag and is set "1" automatically when an SPI data transmission is completed, but must set to "0" by the application program.
 It can be used to generate an interrupt.

 SPI Communication